Materials we build with:

 All electrical and plumbing is notched into the wall and then covered with plaster.

 The clay blocks are available in a variety of thicknesses reaching an R-Value of up to R40 by themselves with no insulation added.
-Adding a layer of insulation to the exterior, such as cork, provides for R-Values above R40.
+Adding a layer of insulation to the exterior provides for R-Values above R40.

 While we build homes to a designed life of at least 100 years, we also like using clay blocks as they do not become a burden on the envirnoment once the building reaches the end of its useful life.
 Clay is inert, non-hazardous and can be re-integrated into nature without harm.